UPPMAX/naiss_file_transfer_course/docs/reflections/20250905/README.md

 I think there should be an extra row for cluster-to-cluster transfer.

-- [ ] Suggest to add an extra row at
+- [TODO] Suggest to add an extra row at
   [the voting session](https://uppmax.github.io/naiss_file_transfer_course/sessions/vote/)

 One thing I like a lot is this table in the summary: